-Base salaries are set at a competitive level taking into account a range of factors including:

-- The individual's skills, performance and experience; - Internal relativities and wider workforce salary levels; - External benchmark data; and - The size, responsibility and geographical scope of the role.
+Remuneration element Details Base salary Base salaries are set at a competitive level taking into account a range of factors including: The individual's skills, performance and experience; Internal relativities and wider workforce salary levels; External benchmark data; and The size, responsibility and geographical scope of the role.
 The Company is an accredited Living Wage Employer in the UK.
 Salaries are reviewed annually.
 The annual salary increase budget for the UK workforce in 2023 was 5.1%.
 This was directed via a carefully targeted approach towards lower earning colleagues, with no increases for executives or senior roles, taking into account the impact of the prevailing inflationary environment and cost-of-living challenge.
 For 2024 the overall UK workforce annual salary increase was 4.6%.
 This was again targeted towards colleagues at middle management levels and below (with an average increase of 5%) although this year all roles have been eligible for consideration for an increase.
 Budgets across our international locations are determined on the basis of local market conditions but aligned to global principles and guidelines.
+Pension Across the Company all colleagues are eligible to participate in a pension scheme, or equivalent according to local market practice, which is designed to be competitive, but not excessive, in each of the markets in which we operate.
+Our standard defined contribution scheme in the UK offers a core contribution of 8% of salary with additional matching to a maximum company contribution of 13%, aligned with arrangements for the Executive Directors.
+Certain UK colleagues have retained the right to accrue benefits under defined benefit schemes, which are closed to new entrants (neither of the Executive Directors are accruing benefits under a defined benefit scheme).